fleet-actions/ec2-runner-pool-manager/docs/architecture/refresh.md

 * **Desired State**: The configuration you provide as input.
 This includes the AMI for runners, resource class definitions, maximum instance lifetimes, and approved subnets.
 This is your "source of truth."
 * **Actual State**: The resources and records that currently exist, such as EC2 Launch Templates, SQS queues, and instance state records in DynamoDB.

-This model makes the process inherently **idempotent**—it can be run repeatedly with the same desired state, and it will only make changes if a drift is detected.
+This model makes the process inherently **idempotent**, it can be run repeatedly with the same desired state, and it will only make changes if a drift is detected.

 ## Core Refresh Tasks